equinor/geodetic-engine/README.md

 ### Using the result

+When multiple databases are on PROJ's search path, subsequent builds require an explicit `base_proj_db`.
+The builder refuses to guess which is the base.

 The enriched database is a drop-in replacement for the official one.
 Point PROJ at the directory containing it, keeping the installed PROJ directory on the search path so grids and `proj.ini` are still found: